PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix2.md

 Normative references in IP-XACT are used to:

-1. **Define Interfaces and Protocols**: IP-XACT references standards like SystemVerilog, Verilog, and VHDL to ensure that the descriptions of IP components’ interfaces and behaviors are compatible with these languages.
+1. **Define Interfaces and Protocols**: IP-XACT references standards like SystemVerilog, Verilog, and VHDL to ensure that the descriptions of IP components' interfaces and behaviors are compatible with these languages.

 2. **Ensure Data Consistency**: Standards such as ASN.1 are used to define complex data structures and ensure that data is consistently represented and communicated across different IP blocks and tools.